Why Ecotone?

 Laravel

-Laravel's queue runs jobs, not business processes — anything resembling aggregates, sagas, workflows, or event sourcing ends up stitched together from separate libraries.
-Ecotone fills that layer directly: works with Eloquent for aggregate persistence, Laravel Queues for async message channels, and Laravel Octane for high-performance scenarios.
+Ecotone adds the architecture layer on top of your Laravel app and works with what you already use: Eloquent for aggregate persistence, Laravel Queues for async message channels, and Laravel Octane for high-performance scenarios.
 Configuration via your standard Laravel config files.

 Symfony

-Symfony Messenger handles dispatch — aggregates, sagas, event sourcing, and transactional outbox are left to you.
-Ecotone fills that layer directly: works with Doctrine ORM for aggregate persistence, Symfony Messenger Transport for async message channels, and standard Bundle configuration.
+Ecotone adds the architecture layer on top of your Symfony app and works with what you already use: Doctrine ORM for aggregate persistence, Symfony Messenger Transport for async message channels, and standard Bundle configuration.
 Ecotone auto-discovers your attributes in the src directory.

 Standalone